dmnsgn/snowdev/README.md

 - Simple BrowserSync dev server to watch and reload on changes
 - Write examples using [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) directly with [import-map](https://github.com/WICG/import-maps).
 See [template/index.html](template/index.html).
-- Build examples dependencies with [browserlist](https://github.com/browserslist/browserslist) with targets `defaults and supports es6-module` to publish as GitHub pages with decent browser support.
+- Build examples dependencies using [browserlist](https://github.com/browserslist/browserslist) with targets `defaults and supports es6-module` to publish as GitHub pages with decent browser support.
 - Choose which dependencies to convert to ESM (devDependencies, dependencies or hardcoded list)
+- Push to a `gh-pages` branch

 ## Usage

-Development workflow:

 ```bash
 # Create folder